digbmc/dsgf-2024/logs/hilde.md

     - took a first pass reading through the AudiAnnotate instructions

 ### 2024.10.24
--Unfortunately, I discovered that the entire Internet Archive is down.
+- Unfortunately, I discovered that the entire Internet Archive is down.
 That being said, I was able to find a list of films in the public domain, and I think I would like to annotate short snippets from the 1962 film _Carnival of Souls_(dir.
 Herk Harvey)
--I was able to find a full-length version of the film on YouTube, which I believe is supported by AudiAnnotate.
+- I was able to find a full-length version of the film on YouTube, which I believe is supported by AudiAnnotate.
 I will test this soon to make sure.

--In terms of workshop related material, I worked on the GitHub Pages tutorial.
-I didn't do as much work with customizing the site as I would have liked, but I hope to do more after this week's review of HTML and CSS.__
+- In terms of workshop related material, I worked on the GitHub Pages tutorial.
+I didn't do as much work with customizing the site as I would have liked, but I hope to do more after this week's review of HTML and CSS.

 ## SMART Goal